keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 This is a really fragile architecture, however.
 If the `ssh` tunnels aren’t up, the site can’t be served.
 I can’t even get an error page out as there doesn't seem to be a way to query for whether the reverse proxies are passing any data through.
 This setup is really kinda crap like that.

-Being what it is, `systemd` on the _closet computer_ will stop `autossh` from retrying connections to the _bastion server_ after a certain period.
+Being what it is, `systemd` on _closet computer_ will stop `autossh` from retrying connections to the _bastion server_ after a certain period.
 This is a major problem if there’s a hiccup in the home internet connection.
 Sometimes my internet is out for five minutes, but that’s a tradeoff made when using a cheaper, locally-based ISP over Comcast's cartoon villain bundled contracts.
 At a minimum, I need to use something other than `systemd` to manage my `ssh` tunnels, as it hasn’t been reliable _at all_ and is probably one of the bigger points of failure because it cascades with any failures at the router.

-Physically, the closet receives too much human traffic for the _closet computer_ or really any hardware to be held there.
+Physically, the closet receives too much human traffic for _closet computer_ or really any hardware to be held there.
 We live in a modest century Craftsman whose modern infrastructure has been monkey-patched together, and I piggybacked on the convenient, pre-existing connections made by the previous homeowners, putting no thought into potential consequences therein.
 Now we have a closet acting as a server cabinet instead of a closet.
 We are, of course, using it as both, with frequent access throughout the day, and cables running everywhere, as if a panicked octopus were dropped on the floor and frozen in place.

 ## Duct tape and rainbows